lrmendess/pyspark-minio-jupyter-lab/README.md

 ## :rocket: How to Execute
 To execute this project, a linux OS (including WSL) is required.

-### Build and execute the containers
+### Build and start containers
-To instantiate the environment, type `make` and press enter at Linux terminal.
+First, you need to build a docker image by typing `make build`.
+After that, type `make start` every time you want to start the service.

 ### Using Jupyter
 After the build and start process terminated, type `make token` and copy the result.